-In the advisory business, conflicts can arise from financial institutions getting into business consulting.
-It’s worth asking questions about these relationships and how these consultants are compensated.
+Conflicts can arise in the consulting business.
+It’s worth asking questions about these relationships and how consultants are compensated.

 When I ran into another advisory business consultant I’ve known for years, he said he’s not working directly with advisors anymore.
 Instead, he’s working with institutions that work with advisors.